 \subsubsection{Step 2: Expression in terms of cohomology operations}

 We would like to understand the canonical linear functional $x \mapsto \langle x, x \rangle_n$ on $H^{2d}_{\et}(X; \Z/2^n\Z(d)) $.
-The key point is to rewrite it in terms of cohomology operations.
+The key observation is that it can be expressed in terms of certain cohomology operations.
 To convey the spirit of this, we illustrate the flavor of the cohomology operations involved.

 One is the Bockstein operation $\beta$, which is the boundary map

 induced by the short exact sequence of sheaves